onflow/developer-grants/README.md

 We actively look for individuals and teams that build and maintain tools/services and produce technical content primarily targeting other builders in the ecosystem.
 We expect grants to result in open source contributions to existing or new repositories in the Flow ecosystem.

-Below is a list of categories we aim to focus on.

-> Are you looking for project ideas - or want to submit one for someone else to take on?
-Check out the [Requests for Proposals (RFPs)](https://github.com/onflow/developer-grants/issues?q=is%3Aissue+is%3Aopen+label%3Awishlist).

 ### Open source maintenance

 We want to ensure that contributors can sustain their passion and commitment.
 Our goal is to increase recurring contributors to Flow-related repositories.
 For example, discussing implementation details and sending PRs to the [FCL repository](https://github.com/onflow/fcl-js).